Reggie Newhouse

-Reginald Jahon Newhouse (born February 16, 1981) is an American former professional football wide receiver who played in the National Football League (NFL).
-He was signed by the Arizona Cardinals as an undrafted free agent in 2003 after playing college football at Baylor.
+Reginald Jahon Newhouse (born February 16, 1981) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He was signed by the Arizona Cardinals as an undrafted free agent in 2003 after playing college football for the Baylor Bears.

 His father Robert was a running back in the NFL for the Dallas Cowboys.